FAQ

 Yes, from 2022 all applications receive written feedback justifying the decision, regardless of whether the application is granted or rejected.

-When Forte has made its decision on whether to fund or reject the application, you will receive a notification.
+When Forte has made its decision on whether to fund or reject the application, you will receive a notification by e-mail.
 The decision letter includes a separate document containing the joint justification of the decision (statement) made by the review panel.
-You can find it in Prisma under the “Applications” page (alternatively the “Grants” page) under the “Details” button.
-Please note that for some of Forte’s grants, the statement is included in the decision letter.
+This applies to both applications that are approved and those that are rejected.